-Whether you’re planning your first campaign or want to improve your existing campaign strategies, understanding what is (and isn’t) working for your competitors can prove very useful to reduce cost per acquisition and maximize conversion rates.
+Whether you’re planning your first campaign or want to improve your existing campaign strategy, understanding what is (and isn’t) working for your competitors can prove very useful.

-We’ll show you how to uncover your competitors’ ad strategies and reveal the best-performing creatives, landing pages, ad networks and ad placements in your market.
+In this article, you'll learn how to uncover your competitor's ad strategies to reveal the best-performing creatives and landing pages, and discover top ad networks and ad placements in your market.

-First, let’s see who of your competitors are investing in display traffic.
+First, let’s see which of your competitors are investing in display traffic.
 Then, we’ll analyze the quality of their traffic before we decide to borrow some of their best practices.

 To reveal your main competition in display traffic:

-In your workspace, create an arena with your main competitors in a certain country.
+In your workspace, create an arena with your main competitors.
 You can create multiple arenas with different sets of competitors.

-Scroll down to Marketing Channels Overview, and look at Display Ads to clearly see who is winning at display traffic amongst your competitors.
+Scroll down to Marketing Channels Overview.
+The Display Ads gives a clear look into who is winning at display traffic among your competitors.

 Understand your competitor's strategy: